SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ### Smart cities and shared mobility
 I have one-year internship in EVCARD, the biggest carsharing program in China, as a data science to help support station placement and vehicle relocation.
 I have published several papers related to carsharing based on the data from EVCARD.
-I am now interested in comparing different shared mobility systems across the U.S., and the emerging shared micromobility like e-scooters.
+I am now interested in the mixed shared mobility ecosystem across the U.S., and the emerging shared micromobility like e-scooters.

 ### Dynamic spatiotemporal network
 My Ph.D. career mainly focuses on the implement of network theory into human mobility.
 My current research efforts include three folds.